-I see Locast as a solution for people who live in areas where an indoor or outdoor antenna won’t pick up local stations.
+Locast has been a solution for people who live in areas where an indoor or outdoor antenna won’t pick up local stations.

 3. Is Locast Free?

-To stop these interruptions, you can give a donation of $5 per month, plus a $0.50 processing fee — so $5.50 total.
+To stop these interruptions, you could give a donation of $5 per month, plus a $0.50 processing fee — so $5.50 total.